GeorgiYovchev/f-project/README.md

 ## Stage 3: Deploying the Application

 The final stage in our CD pipeline is the deployment of the application.
-This process is automated and orchestrated by GitHub Actions and Ansible, ensuring that the latest version of the application is deployed seamlessly to the Kubernetes cluster.
+This process is automated and orchestrated by GitHub Actions and Ansible.

 ### GitHub Actions Workflow for Application Deployment